heymands/proffy/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/dxwebster/NLW2-Proffy/master/readme/logo.png" width="300"></p>

 # About ✏️
 Proffy is a online study platform, where it helps to find teachers for your need.
-This application was developed in Next Level Week #02, a program of @Rocketseat.
+This application was developed in Next Level Week #02 with the purpose to learn some new stacks, a program of @Rocketseat.
 Using the following technologies.
 This is my first project with API and SPA.
 # Design 🎨
 <p align="center"> <img src="https://i.imgur.com/wPPXZrf.jpg" width="600"> <img src="https://i.imgur.com/wo4PXHc.jpg" width="600"></p>